zkmopro/mopro/README.md

 ## Overview

 mopro consists of a set of libraries and utilities.
-Here's a list of the various subprojects:
+Here's a list of the various subprojects.

+Primary libraries and utilities of interest:

 -   `mopro-cli` - core Rust CLI util.
 -   `mopro-core` - core mobile Rust library.
 -   `mopro-ffi` - wraps `mopro-core` and exposes UniFFI bindings.
 -   `templates/mopro-example-app` - example multi-platform app template.
 -   `ark-zkey` - helper utility to make zkey more usable and faster in arkworks.

+Secondary subprojects:

 -   `mopro-ios` - iOS CocoaPod library exposing native Swift bindings. (will be deprecated)
 -   `mopro-android` - Android library exposing native Kotlin bindings. (will be deprecated)
 -   `web-prover` - Prove example circuits through a browser, used for benchmarking.
 -   `scripts` - various helper scripts for `mopro-cli` and testing.
+-   `mopro-web` - Mopro website.
+-   `research` - Ongoing research, e.g. GPU explorations.

 ## Architecture